Pranav-Malpure/fROSty-Winter-Week-2/Episode 2: The Sign of ArUcos.md

 Finally, coming back to data bits(read them horizontally), the above grid displays the binary number 1010001010, which is 650 in decimal representation.

 Let’s see whether you have understood the above info, find out what number does the below ArUco marker represent.(Remember, the second and fourth columns are data bits.)
-You can also cross-check whether
+You can also cross-check whether the parity bits are proper or not.

 ![This is an image](https://github.com/Pranav-Malpure/fROSty-Winter-Week-2/blob/main/Images/Example%20aruco.png)

-*Answer: The number represented is 100(in decimal)*
+*Answer: The number represented by the bits is 100(in decimal)*

 Alright, so now we understand what ArUco markers are, we need to find a way so that they are read by the bot through a camera fitted on it.
 This can be achieved through OpenCV.